MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

    ![Screenshot of storageclass_existing_lustre.yaml file with values to replace highlighted.](media/use-csi-driver-kubernetes/storageclass-values-highlighted.png)

    - Replace `EXISTING_LUSTRE_FS_NAME` with the system-assigned internal name of the Lustre cluster in your Azure Managed Lustre file system.
-In nearly all cases, this will be `lustrefs`.
+In most cases, the internal name is `lustrefs`.

      > [!NOTE]
      > This is not the same name that you gave the file system when you created it.

      You can double-check the name on your file system's **Client connection** page in the Azure portal.
 The suggested `mount` command on that page includes the name in an address string: <MGS_IP_address>`@tcp`<cluster_internal_name>

    - Replace `EXISTING_LUSTRE_IP_ADDRESS` with your Azure Managed Lustre file system's MGS IP address.
-You'll find the address on the **Client connection** page in the Azure portal.
+The **Client connection** page in the Azure portal displays this address.

    ![Screenshot of the Azure portal Client Connection page.
 The MGS IP address and the "lustrefs" name in the mount command are highlighted.](media/use-csi-driver-kubernetes/portal-mount-values-highlighted.png)